Ian Jackman

-Ian McNeil Jackman is a judge of the Federal Court of Australia.
+Ian McNeil Jackman SC is a judge of the Federal Court of Australia.

 Early life and education

 Ian Jackman was born in England to Grace Mcneil and Christopher Jackman, a Cambridge-educated accountant for PricewaterhouseCoopers.
 At age four, his family migrated to Australia as ten-pound Poms.
 He has four siblings including Hugh Jackman.

 Jackman was raised in the North Shore area of Sydney and was a student at Knox Grammar School from 1972 to 1980.
 During his time there, he was vice-captain, Dux of the School and achieved the second highest HSC mark in New South Wales in 1980.

 Jackman attended the University of Sydney, whilst residing at St Andrew's College, earning a Bachelor of Arts with Honours in 1984.
 He won the Rhodes Scholarship for New South Wales and continued his studies at the University of Oxford where he completed a Bachelor of Arts (Jurisprudence) (Hons I) in 1987 and a Bachelor of Civil Law in 1988.